JacobBHartman/cadre/README.md

     - SQLite > Postgres
     - Go through the RoR tutorial then appropriate for my own use
     - A user should be able to install and run this app locally as easily as possible
-    - I have this end-goal for a complete platform that makes accessible through an API: pools, players, coaches, games, scores, etc. but this needs to be narrowed in scope:
-    - CRUD and REST games that are played by teams, this is the api.
-Then I can create a decoupled app that calls the api.
-This app will show standings.
-No leagues, no pools, no people.
+    - CRUD and REST API for "games" that are played by "teams".
+No "leagues", "pools", or "people".
+    - Decoupled, simple application that lists games played dynamically.
+Also shows standings.
 ### Make External: Version 1
     - The app should be externally available on a working domain name
     - Minimum AWS, Terraform, Docker files, Jenkins.
 Ansible if necessary
+### Mature: Version X
+    - Complete API: pools, players, coaches, games, scores, etc.
+    - Not water polo specific
+    - Example applicaton that looks good and uses the API

 ## To-Do
 Handled by Github's issue tracking